dbond007/ansible-role-hashicorp_vault/README.md

 vault_tls_version defines the minumum TLS version, valid values are tls10, tls11, tls12, tls13

 The value UI is enabled by default, but can be turned off via vault_ui_enabled.

+Vault will be automatically initialised if the vault is uninitialised.
+The unseal and root token will be returned in plain text in

+- vault_unseal_keys
+- vault_unseal_keys_b64
+- vault_root_token

+Unless vault_pgp_init: true is set and vault_pgp_keys and vault_pgp_root_key are populated with pgp publics keys.
+Then they will be returned encrypted.

 Requires collection:
 - ansible.posix.firewalld